flageval-baai/FlagEval/mCLIPEval/README.md

 --------------------------------------------------------------------------------

-We aim to provide a generic evaluation toolkit for vision-language models (such as CLIP, Contrastive Language–Image Pre-training), including multilingual benchmarks, various model setups and visualization of evaluation results.
+mCLIPEval provides a generic evaluation toolkit for vision-language models (such as CLIP, Contrastive Language–Image Pre-training), including multilingual benchmarks, various model setups and visualization of evaluation results.

 Below we show the visualization of early-run evaluation results, evaluated on different datasets.